-Weekly Rate Period Table
+Rate Period Tables

-The following Weekly Rate Period Table is provided for the convenience of the Holder.
+The following Rate Period Tables are provided for the convenience of the Holder.
 The information contained in the chart is not intended to be comprehensive.
 Reference is made to the above description and to the Resolution and the Bond Series Certificate for a more complete description.